 - Flaxseed oil doesn’t taste very good—some people use cinnamon-flavored oil, tablets, or put it on toast or salad to disguise the taste.

-- Camelina oil is an oil that has an n-6:n-3 ratio of about 1:1.4 (3).
+- Camelina oil has an LA:ALA ratio of about 1:1.5 (Budin, 1995).
 The USDA does not list camelina oil in their nutrient database.

-- In one study, camelina oil fared better than canola (aka rapeseed) and olive oil on LDL cholesterol levels and in increasing EPA and DHA levels (4).
+- In one study, camelina oil fared better than canola (aka rapeseed) and olive oil on LDL cholesterol levels and in increasing EPA and DHA levels (Karvonen, 2002).

-- More information can be found at Canpressco.com.
+- More information can be found at agmrc.org.

 - Chia (Salvia hispanica; also known as Salba) seed oil is a good source of ALA.